BrightID/BrightID/README.md

 An application pushes a public key obtained through the interaction API to one or more Brightside nodes, which then perform a verification check and publish the result.

 ## How it Works
 Brightside nodes store interactions, forming a social graph.
 By analyzing this graph, a node is able to determine whether or not a person can be verified as unique.
-When another application, such as a Basic Income application wants to know whether a user is a unique individual in their system, they push a request to a Brightside node.
-There are several methods available to nodes to handle these requests.
-Brightside nodes protect systems against fake or duplicate accounts, known as _sybils_.
+When another application, such as a Basic Income application wants to know whether a user is a unique individual in their system, they make a request to a Brightside node.
+Brightside nodes also protect systems against fake or duplicate accounts, known as _sybils_.
 Node operators may earn money for their services.

 ## Read More
 * [Running a Node](node.md)